Measure Impact - Maximize Impact

 What we mean by IMPACT

-Wealth for the World supports high-impact organizations that contribute to improving lives, reducing suffering, and enabling long-term positive changes in the world based on robust evidence.
-We understand impact as the demonstrable contribution to saving lives or sustainably improving quality of life—at the lowest possible cost.
+Wealth for the World supports high-impact organizations that, based on robust evidence, help improve lives, reduce suffering, and enable long-term positive change.
+We define impact as the demonstrable contribution to saving lives or sustainably improving quality of life—at the lowest possible cost.

 Our Approach